screwdriver-cd/guide/docs/cluster-management/running-locally.md

 # Running Locally
-You can run Screwdriver locally by using our screwdriver-in-a-box tool.
+You can run Screwdriver locally by using our Screwdriver-in-a-box tool.

 ## SD-in-a-Box
 This handy feature will bring up an entire Screwdriver instance (UI, API, and log store) locally for you to play with.